 Always assume that a large vehicle might be concealing a smaller vehicle

-When entering a junction you must take the human factor into account: a driver approaching from the left who is signalling to the right might only have forgotten to turn off their indicators and is in fact not about to turn at all.
+When entering a junction you must take human error into account: a driver approaching from the left who is signalling to the right might only have forgotten to turn off their indicators and is in fact not about to turn at all.

-If you find that a driver who is signalling to turn is driving at a high speed then you must wait to act until you are completely sure of the driver's intentions.
+If you find that a driver who is signalling to turn is driving at a high speed, you must wait to act until you are completely sure of the driver's intentions.

 Never enter a junction before you are certain you can do so without endangering or obstructing other road users

 When you have a duty to give way you must always give way to other drivers, pedestrians, cyclists and other road users.
 You must communicate your intentions to give way clearly by slowing down well in advance, and if necessary, stopping completely.